How to Get Your Thyroid to Work Correctly

 - If your issue is with converting T4 to T3, consider trying the keto diet with intermittent fasting.
 Also, if the conversion problem is happening in your liver and kidneys, you can try taking purified bile salts to improve the conversion.

 - If you have low TSH, something is suppressing the function of the thyroid.
-This is usually cortisol, estrogen, or insulin - so you’ll have to identify the source and treat that issue to fix this problem.
+This is usually cortisol, estrogen, or Fat Storing Hormone - so you’ll have to identify the source and treat that issue to fix this problem.

 - Other lifestyle choices could be interfering with your thyroid function.
 Again, these have to be explored and addressed to regulate your thyroid.